 - The Teams Live Events feature is a great option for events such as product launches, conferences, and other types of large, virtual, or hybrid events.

-- There are two ways you can produce a Teams Live Event: via Teams, or with an external app or device.
+- Teams Live Events can be produced via Teams, with Presenters sharing content from their webcams and screens, or with an external encoder app or device.

 - Production using an external hardware or software encoder via Microsoft Stream is best if you already have a production setup that supports streaming to an RTMP service.
-This is great for larger "auditorium-style” events.
+This is great for larger, choreographed "auditorium-style” events.
+(Think: flashy keynote speaker.)

 - Organizers schedule the event and make sure permissions are set up correctly for attendees and event groups.

-- Attendees are your viewers - they watch the event live or on-demand, and can participate in the Q&A.
+- Attendees are your viewers - they watch the event live or on-demand (if enabled), and can participate in Q&A via chat function.

-- Live captions are available and can be translated into six other languages from the presenter's language.
+- Live captions are available and can be translated into six other languages.

-- Audience engagement is achieved through a moderated Q&A on Teams or an integrated experience with Yammer.
+- Audience engagement is achieved through a moderated Q&A during the live event.

 Want to Know More About Teams Live Events?

-Take a look at our next two posts in this series about Microsoft Teams Live Events broadcast meetings:
+Take a look at these posts about Microsoft Teams Live Events broadcast meetings:

 Microsoft Teams, Teams Live Events, or EventBuilder Streaming? - A quick take on how to choose the best fit for your event.